Everything you need to know for your perfect Egyptian adventure

 For peace of mind, we recommend the e-Visa.

 For meat lovers, shawarma and grilled kofta are popular.
-And for dessert, try basbousa or kunafa.
-Respect Tours can arrange food tours if you'd like to explore authentic tastes with a local guide.
+For dessert, try basbousa or kunafa.

 Yes, most Nile cruises cater to vegetarians.
 Buffets usually include salads, rice, pasta, and vegetable dishes.
 If you have dietary needs, inform Respect Tours in advance so we can notify the cruise staff.